 Committee for Political Engagement

-The Committee for Political Engagement (CPE) which is a non-partisan, student-coordinated initiative that encourages students to be politically engaged and active participants in the democratic process.
+The Committee for Political Engagement (CPE) is a non-partisan, student-coordinated initiative that encourages students to be politically engaged and active participants in the democratic process.
 RCCL convenes this initiative and works closely with members.

-If you have any questions about CPE, or how it can help your organization's members become more active citizens, please contact us.
+If you have questions about CPE, or how it can help your organization's members become more active citizens, please contact us.

 Getting More Involved at Rochester